 Michael, 68, and Charlotte, 67, are married and file a joint return.
-They have federal adjusted gross income of \$95,000 for 2021, which is made up of the following:
+They have federal AGI of \$95,000 for 2022, which is made up of the following:

-- \$50,000 in wages from Michael's job. - \$25,000 in Michael's taxable military retirement pay. - \$20,000 in taxable distributions from Charlotte's 401(k) plan distributions.
+- \$50,000 in wages from Michael's job - \$25,000 in Michael's taxable military retirement pay - \$20,000 in taxable distributions from Charlotte's 401(k) plan distributions

-Note: Michael and Charlotte qualify for the tax break involving pension and/or annuity income because they pass all three requirements for the application of the modification:
+Michael and Charlotte qualify for the modification involving pension and/or annuity income because they satisfy all three requirements for the application of the modification:

-- 1.)
-They have some pension and/or annuity income that is taxed at the federal level (his taxable military retirement pay and her withdrawals from a 401(k) plan); - 2.)
+- They have some pension and/or annuity income that is taxed at the federal level (his taxable military retirement pay and her withdrawals from a 401(k) plan); - 2.)
 Each of them is of full retirement age as defined by the Social Security Administration; and - 3.)
-Their income falls below the \$109,050 limit for a married couple filing a joint return.
+Their income falls below the \$119,750 limit for a married couple filing a joint return.

 Michael and Charlotte have a total of \$45,000 in federally taxable pension/annuity income.
-Under the Rhode Island tax modification for pension/annuity income, the \$15,000 limit applies on a per-person basis.
-So in this example, \$15,000 of his military retirement pay, and \$15,000 of her 401(k) plan distributions, count for purposes of the tax break.
+Under the Rhode Island modification for pension/annuity income, the \$15,000 limit applies on a per-person basis.
+In this example, \$15,000 of his military retirement pay and \$15,000 of her 401(k) plan distributions count for purposes of the tax modification.
 Thus, \$30,000 of the couple's pension/annuity income will be tax-free for Rhode Island purposes.

 Elijah, 68, and Abigail, 67, are married and file a joint return.
-They have federal adjusted gross income of \$95,000 for 2021, which is made up of the following:
+They have federal AGI of \$95,000 for 2022, which is made up of the following: